It’s time for YOU to claim progress on your personal growth journey!

-For example, a simple way to start is going back to some frustrating or annoying situations from the past.
-Situations where you usually got upset, annoyed or frustrated (like EVERY time).
+Claim your success and get ready for some next-level personal growth goals!
+To check yourself on your progress, go back to some frustrating or annoying situations (or people) from the past.
+For example, situations where you usually got upset, annoyed, or frustrated (like EVERY time).

-Situations where we have been conditioned to react a certain way are so accessible within and are so easily triggered.
+Situations, where we have been conditioned to react a certain way are so accessible within us and are so easily triggered.

 No matter how old you get, the old familiar behavioral patterns and familiar ways of handling things are often just bubbling automatically.

-Furthermore, as soon as you enter a familiar environment from the past, or enter a situation in which you know the all to familiar outcome, you got a good personal growth testing situation.
+Furthermore, as soon as you enter a triggering environment from the past, or enter a situation in which you know the all too familiar outcome, you got a good “personal-growth-testing” situation.

 I recently got the opportunity to visit my family in the small town where I grew up in Sweden.
-Coming back there is feeling like time stood still.
+Coming back there it felt like time stood still.